openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 ## Development Environment Setup
-The workflow for SwiftOnFile is largely based upon the Github WorkFlow.
+The workflow for SwiftOnFile is largely based upon the [GitHub work flow][] using the [fork and pull model][].

 ### Account Setup
-You can create a free account on github.
-It would be better to create keys and add your public key to github, else you can provide username/password each time you communicate with github from any remote machine.
+You can create a free account on GitHub.
+It would be better to create keys and add your public key to github, else you can provide username/password each time you communicate with GitHub from any remote machine.
 Follow the the information given at [GitHub Generating SSH Keys][] if you need help creating your key.
 You have to create a fork of [swiftonfile repo][] for your development work.
 You can create your fork from the github Web UI.

 ### Package Requirements
 Type the following to install the required packages: